 After a full day of sun, sweat, and dirt, we were ecstatic to be heading back to Tortuga to unwind and recover from our 10-mile trek.
 I kid you not that after shedding our gear and pouring ourselves more wine, we did not leave the hot tub for 2 hours after we returned.
 The clouds had entirely cleared for our last night as we enjoyed a sky full of magnificent stars, the perfect romantic setting after a tiring day of exercise.
 We had the entire pool and hot tub area to ourselves once again, enjoying the opportunity to cuddle and kiss with no one else around

-Finally feeling the hunger pangs from our day of hiking, we headed out to the Spa Resort Casino for a quick drink, and then to La Bonita’s for some hearty Mexican food, both located in downtown Palm Springs.
+Finally feeling the hunger pangs from our day of hiking, we headed out for a quick drink, and then to La Bonita’s for some hearty Mexican food, both located in downtown Palm Springs.
 We completed the evening with another hot tub plunge and a well-deserved night of sleep.

 The next morning was just as beautiful as the first, with the sky so clear that we could see the snow atop the mountains behind the resort.
 We took our time enjoying several cups of delicious, fresh coffee by the hot tub, before packing up, showering, and thanking Ric and Rob for a beautiful weekend.